binarypie/problems/README.md

 To begin, you will need to have Ruby installed on your machine (https://www.ruby-lang.org/en/documentation/installation/).

 Next, you will need to clone this repository.
+Each application will be run from the command line using the specified commands.

 ```